 “The list of qualified add-backs is extensive and can make a difference in you qualifying or not,” DeSimone says.

-You can boost your odds of getting approved for a mortgage as a self-employed borrower by working to improve your credit score and credit history.
+Focus on improving your credit score and credit history.
 This requires making bill payments on time, paying down debt, correcting any errors or red flags on your credit reports and sticking to the limits on your revolving credit accounts.